GallegoLab/PyF2F/README.md

 **Beads**: To calibrate this protocol, the imaging of [TetraSpeck](https://www.thermofisher.com/order/catalog/product/T7279) in both the red and green channel is required.
 For each channel, the user should acquire images from
-4 fields of view (FOV) with isolated beads (avoiding clusters) and minimizing void areas (each FOV should have a homogeneity distribution of beads to cover all the possible coordinates.
-Finally, the 4 FOV for each channel should be stacked (e.g, stack-1 contains frame_FOV_0, frame_FOV_1, frame_FOV_2, frame_FOV_3) and named as **W1** for the red channel, and **W2** for the green channel.
+*n* different fields of view (FOV) with isolated beads (avoiding clusters) and minimizing void areas (each FOV should have a homogeneity distribution of beads to cover all the possible coordinates.
+Finally, the FOV for each channel should be stacked (e.g, stack-1 contains frame_FOV_0, frame_FOV_1, frame_FOV_2, frame_FOV_3).

 **PICT images**: *PICT images* is the name used to reference the images gathered from the [PICT experiment]((https://www.sciencedirect.com/science/article/pii/S0092867417300521)).
 Each *pict_image.tif* is a